mducducd/Multimodal_Pain/readme.md

 # Visual-Physiological Pain Assessment
 **Representation Learning and Dual Attention Fusion**

-> ⚠️ This repository is under active development and not guaranteed to work out-of-the-box.
+> ⚠️Disclaimer: This repo is a work in progress and may not run flawlessly out-of-the-box.
+We're sharing the code as-is for reference and reproducibility.

 ## 📚 Overview